neuroagents-lab/ptutils/README.md

 # ptutils
-Pytorch utilities for model training.
+Pytorch utilities for model training on GPU and TPU in a single, flexible interface that can be subclassed with your own methods.
+Model results are (optionally) saved to a MongoDB, for asynchronous visualization.

 # Installation
 To install run: